 You know those photos of white sandy beaches with really crystal clear water that make you want to jump on a plane and head to the Maldives?
 What if I told you there is a place like that, and much closer to home?
 The islands of the Arcipelago della Maddalena fulfil every beach dream you could possibly have.
-Come discover these beautiful uninhabited islands in Sardinia, Italy.
+Come discover these beautiful uninhabited islands, with some of the best beaches in Sardinia, Italy.

 The Arcipelago della Maddalena is composed by seven main islands.
-The three bigger ones; Maddalena, Caprera and Santo Stefano are inhabited.
-The remaining ones, Spargi, Budelli, Santa Maria and Razzoli are not.
+The bigger ones; Maddalena and Santo Stefano are inhabited.
+The remaining ones; Caprera, Spargi, Budelli, Santa Maria and Razzoli are not.
 When you do a boat day trip to the islands, this will usually take you to beaches in the uninhabited islands.
-There used to be military bases on these islands so you will still be able to see abandoned buildings and lighthouses, which adds for quite an interesting experience.
+There used to be military bases on these islands so you will still be able to see abandoned buildings and lighthouses, which adds to the atmosphere of the location.
 The Arcipelago della Maddalena today is a protected marine park (so actually they’re not entirely uninhabited, as there are park guardians living on some of the islands).
 It’s not everyday that you get to visit islands where there are no cities, towns or traces of civilisation, combined to the beautiful crystal clear water and white sandy beaches, it makes for quite a magical day trip.

 We went on a boat day trip with the Blue Rider.
 We set off around 9am, well before any of the other tour boats, so that we could go and enjoy the islands before too many people arrived.
 Our first stop was Cala Soraja, in the island of Spargi.
 This beach is a personal favourite of mine, since it’s one of the closest from Palau to get to, and it really seems to be swimming in a natural pool.
 We spent about an hour relaxing on the beach and enjoying the water, and when we got back on the boat our captain Franco had a cheese and salami aperitif ready for us.
 There’s nothing like swimming around in the beautiful sea to make you hungry!